nats-io/nats-site/content/doc/writing_applications/connection_options.md

 ### Get the Maximum Payload Size

-While the client can't control the maximum payload size, clients may provide a way for applications to get the size, after the connection is made.
+While the client can't control the maximum payload size, clients may provide a way for applications to get the size after the connection is made.
 This will allow the application to chunk or limit data as needed to pass through the gnatsd.

 {{< partial "doc/max_payload.html" >}}